Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Surrey Vaisakhi Parade, Festival and Celebrations

 Carnival Hours and Dates

-Below are the tentative hours of operation for the amusement rides and midway in 2023.
+Below were the tentative hours of operation for the amusement rides and midway this year.
 Opening and closing times each day were subject to change based on weather and attendance levels.

 Vaisakhi Carnival Crowds